So your customer decided to cancel. It happens.

 Make Cancellation Easy

 Why make it easy for your customers to cancel?
 This move may seem counterintuitive, but it’s one of the best things you can do.
 If a customer is set to leave, don’t stand in their way.
-Otherwise, they’ll develop a distrust of you and never return, no matter what carrot you dangle in front of them.
+Otherwise, they’ll develop a distrust of you and never return, no matter what special offers you dangle in front of them.

 Create a Cancellation Flow

-Did you know that your cancellation flow can positively influence your retention rate?
+Did you know that your cancellation flow can positively influence your customer retention rate?
 Put as much thought into the customer cancellation process as you do into the customer sign-up process.

 Offer to Discount or Downgrade Their Service

 In response to the pandemic, many SaaS proactively gave their customers the option to downgrade instead of cancel.
 You can still do that, even with cancelled customers.
 Give them the option to come back with limited functionality of your most popular feature set.
 They might just give you a second chance.

 Ask Them Why They Left